dkhimey/HPGuppiDaq/README.md

 #
 # **Modules**

-*For more examples, please refer to the tests folder.*
+*For examples, please refer to the tests folder.*

 - ### **HashpipeUtils.jl**